Transforming Research and Clinical Knowledge in Traumatic Brain Injury

 Subaim 2.4.
 To construct a multidimensional TBI classification system incorporating data from multiple domains that will define homogeneous classes of patients suitable for clinical trial inclusion.

 Specific Aim 3.
 To evaluate a flexible outcome assessment battery comprised of a broad range of TBI common data elements that enables assessment of multiple outcome domains across all phases of recovery and at all levels of TBI severity.
-When compared with the current gold standard, the Glasgow Outcome Scale Extended (GOSE), we hypothesize that a flexible and more discriminating outcome battery reflecting multiple functional domains will more precisely and efficiently capture outcomes across the course of recovery, at all levels of TBI severity.
+When compared with the current gold standard, the Glasgow Outcome Scale Extended (GOSE), the Investigators hypothesize that a flexible and more discriminating outcome battery reflecting multiple functional domains will more precisely and efficiently capture outcomes across the course of recovery, at all levels of TBI severity.

 Subaim 3.1.
 To improve the granularity and breadth of TBI outcomes using a flexible outcome assessment battery that enables basic neurocognitive assessment in subjects too impaired to undergo standard neuropsychological testing, and comprehensive assessment of cognition, functional status, mental health, social participation, and quality of life in those cognitively intact enough to provide valid results.

 Subaim 3.2.
 To determine the efficiency of a flexible outcome assessment battery, as compared with the GOSE, in reducing sample sizes needed to detect differences between groups.

 Subaim 3.3.
 To identify specific TBI phenotypes amenable to targeted interventions, by relating patient classification factors (Subaim 2.4) to different outcome factor scores (Subaim 3.1).